 Date: 24-27 September 2023

-- Conference Host: Crown Prosecution Service
+Conference host: Crown Prosecution Service

 We must use our skills and expertise to innovate and collaborate – working together to bring robust prosecutions across borders and to address common yet complex challenges in a pragmatic, effective and constructive way.
-Hearing insights from across the globe, we will explore how we can best prevent criminals from exploiting the differences in legal systems, practices, and procedures to evade justice and how we can collectively work to prevent and combat organised crime, terrorism and other serious criminal activity.
+Hearing insights from across the globe, we will explore how we can best prevent criminals from exploiting the differences in legal systems, practices and procedures to evade justice and how we can collectively work to prevent and combat organised crime, terrorism and other serious criminal activity.

 Please note that the maximum number of participants is 500.
 We therefore advise that you register for the conference as soon as possible to avoid disappointment.